Description of Training

 Supervision of Supervision

 Interns meet weekly as a team to discuss the supervision they are providing to the practicum counselors.
 Models of supervision, multicultural supervision, and ethics are part of the team discussions.
 Supervision will address identifying the developmental needs of the supervisee, fostering the supervisory relationship, providing feedback, and monitoring client welfare.
+Interns will also meet regularly with their senior staff co-supervisor.

 Diversity Colloquia provide didactic coverage of salient facets of working with specific populations such as, but not limited to, ethnic/racial minorities, LGBTQ or differently-abled students.
 Once broad cultural groups have been covered in our Diversity Colloquia, this meeting converts into weekly, one-hour Diversity Dialogues which include experiential exercises, guided discussions, culture-sharing, self-reflection and exploration, and case discussions.